Purtse – Castle Alt Isenhof

 History

-The knight’s castle in Purtse was built in the middle of the 16th century, probably by the owner of the local lands, Johann von Taube.
-During its history, the castle had many owners and was burned several times.
+The first mention in documents of the Alt Isenhof seat, property of the von Lode family, was recorded in 1421.
+The small brick knight’s castle was built in the mid-16th century, probably by the then owner of the local lands, Johann von Taube.
+In the early modern period, the castle had many owners from the Taube and Fleming families.
 It suffered severely during the Livonian War in the second half of the 16th century and during the Great Northern War in the early 18th century.
-In addition to residential functions, it later served as a warehouse, dairy, prison and basement for ice.
-After 1940, it was completely abandoned, and it was renewed only in 1987-1990.
+As property of the Stackelberg family, it lost its residential functions in favor of a warehouse, dairy, prison and ice cellar.
+After 1940, it was completely abandoned and was not rebuilt until 1987-1990.

 Architecture